-Tailored to individual health needs: increasing physical strength & flexibility, boosting energy and well- being, assisting in pain management, balance, heart, blood pressure, fluid retention skeleto-muscular, glandular, circulation, lymphatic, and nervous system concerns and offering mental & emotional calm.
+Tailored to individual health needs, Yoga for Seniors increases physical strength & flexibility, boosts energy and well- being, assists in pain management, balance, heart, blood pressure, fluid retention skeleto-muscular, glandular, circulation, lymphatic, and nervous system concerns and offers mental & emotional calm.
 Sessions are specific to abilities, conditions and pace.

 Current research suggests that a carefully adapted set of yoga poses may reduce low-back pain and improve function in the above conditions.
 Studies also suggest that practicing yoga (as well as other forms of regular exercise) improve quality of life; reduce stress; lower heart rate and blood pressure; help relieve anxiety, depression, and insomnia; and improve overall physical fitness, strength, and flexibility.